Marc Platt (producer): Early life

 Platt was born and raised in a Conservative Jewish home in Pikesville, Maryland, the son of Sue Ellen (née Sezzin), a schoolteacher, and Howard Platt, who worked in the retail shoe business.
 He has an older brother and a younger sister.
 He graduated from Pikesville High School in 1975 and the University of Pennsylvania in 1979, where he was a member of the University of Pennsylvania Glee Club.
 He then earned his Juris Doctor from the New York University School of Law and began his career as an entertainment attorney.

 Career

-He started producing in theatre, before moving into film.
-He has served as president of production for three movie studios: Orion Pictures, TriStar Pictures, and Universal Studios.
+Platt started producing in theatre, before moving into film.
+Platt was a business-affairs lawyer for (ICM) International Creative Management's superagent Sam Cohn, laying the essential groundwork of entertainment contacts.
+He was thirty-three years old when he replaced Mike Medavoy, at Orion Pictures, as production chief.
+After Orion, he served as president of production for two more movie studios: TriStar Pictures, and Universal Studios.
 Platt has since formed his own production company, Marc Platt Productions, within the Universal realm and continues to pursue creative projects.
 His company is responsible for the Legally Blonde films and the HBO miniseries Empire Falls.